lmc2179/lmc2179.github.io/drafts/matching.md

 # What is observational analysis

-Potential outcomes; the experimental ideal
+Potential outcomes; the potential-outcome ideal

-Matching as a common-sense solution
+Matching as a common-sense solution: fill in the other side of the potential outcome with a unit that looks like it but got the opposite treatment status

 # Example: